faylward/viralrecall/README.md

 > tar -xvzf hmm.tar.gz

+This should create a hmm/ directory with the appropriate HMM files, including the gvog.hmm database and the vogdb.hmm database (downloaded from the vogdb.org website on 12/14/2020).

 ### Basic Usage
 To test if ViralRecall will run properly type:
 > python viralrecall.py -i examples/arm29B.fna -p test_outdir -t 2 -f